DayNKnight/ProcessHackerTrimmer/README.md

 This python script was written very quickly and is not tested.
 It does seem to do what I was expecting, with some exceptions.

 You will need to delete the top three lines that are at the top of the file by default.
+It should look something like this:

       Process Hacker 2.39.124
       Windows NT 6.1 Service Pack 1 (64-bit)